nix97/nix/README.md

 ### 6. Wave Equation
 Finite-Difference Solution for the Wave Equation Utt(t,x) = c^2 Uxx(t,x)
 It's using GUI on matlab.
+In this problem using algorithm, not use built-in function from toolbox.

 ### 7. Linear Shooting Method
 To approximate the solution of the boundary value problem (bvp) x '' = p(t) x'(t) + q(t) x(t) + r(t)